notrab/react-use-cart/README.md

 ### `inCart(itemId)`

 Quickly check if an item is in the cart.
+Returned as a boolean.

 #### Args